-The prevailing mindset among most people in the real estate industry is that lower mortgage rates will cause homes prices to surge, and that we will see a 2022 market all over again.
-Therefore, you need to “buy now” before this happens.
+The prevailing mindset among most people in the real estate industry is that lower mortgage rates will cause home prices to surge, and a frenzy of buyers will ensue because they are just WAITING on rates to fall.
+Therefore, you need to “buy now” before the bidding wars start and home prices start surging.

 I have a COMPLETELY different take on this.
 Here’s why:

 Even if rates go down a full point, it would only change the payment by about $200 on a $500,000 house.
-That is not enough to make any meaningful impact on affordability, which is what ultimately drives the housing market.
-The average debt to income right now is about 45%, which means buyers on average are spending over 45% on shelter costs.
-This is WAY too high, as it should be less than 30%.
+That is not enough to make any meaningful impact on AFFORDABILITY, which is what ultimately drives the housing market.
+The average debt to income ratio right now of someone who bought within the past five years is about 45%, which means buyers on average are spending over 45% of their net take home monthly pay on their house payment.
+That number is WAY too high, as it should be LOWER than 30%.

 But consider this:

 A seller’s #1 reason for not selling and moving is because they are locked into a low rate.
 Rates right now are in the 7% range.
-If a potential seller has a sub 4% rate, would they give that up to take on a 7% rate?
+If a potential seller has a sub 4% rate on their current house, would they give that up to take on a 7% rate?
 Probably not.
-But would they give up their 4% rate for a rate with a 5 in front of it if they really want to move?
+But would they give up their 4% rate for a rate with a 5-handle if they really want to move?
 Probably yes.

-A seller who is sitting on a ton of equity that can be rolled into their next purchase is in a completely different situation.
-A low enough rate would potentially break the golden handcuffs so many sellers are wearing right now and cause them to sell.
-That would open up inventory to where the supply/demand ratio would favor buyers and lower home prices would follow.
+A seller who is sitting on a ton of equity that can be rolled into their next purchase is in a completely different situation than a new buyer because they are essentially using that equity to lower the price of their next house.
+A low enough rate could break the golden handcuffs many sellers are wearing right now and incentivize them to sell.
+That would help open up inventory to where the supply/demand ratio would favor buyers and lower home prices would follow.

 Bottom line is:

 As a potential home buyer, focus on the PRICE, not the rate.
-The price of the house can NEVER change for as long as you own the house.
-But the rate can be refinanced, provided you have enough equity.
-IGNORE sales pitches from realtors who are not tracking the market, but only repeating what someone else said about rates.
+Employing the expertise of a good buyer’s agent is critical.
+The price of the house can NEVER change for as long as you own it, and we are in the market to NEGOTIATE THE PRICE!
+The rate can be refinanced, provided you have enough equity.
+IGNORE sales pitches from realtors who are not tracking the market (and don’t understand basic macroeconomics) but only repeating what someone else said about rates.

 Thanks for reading!